Emit07/piuma/README.md

 	<a href="https://github.com/Emit07/piuma/blob/master/LICENSE"><img src="https://shields.io/github/license/emit07/piuma?style=flat-square"></a>
 </div>

 Piuma is an no-headache ultra-lightweight local document database written purely in python.
 Piuma is designed without just the **absoulute bare** essentials in mind.
 In the core version of Piuma there is no query language or any advanced search/modify functions.
 In its current version Piuma only stores data in memory, I plan to add local storage subpackage hopefully in the near future.
 This database should not be taken too seriously and should really only be used for small projects and testing.
+Feel free to contribute and modify :) (Checkout the license first).

 ## Why you *should* use Piuma?
 * **Light and Small:** Piuma's core is written with one very small file and can be sub millisecond fast because of its memory storage